 After connecting the power supply to Compact ICE and turning it on, the "power" LED next to the connector will either turn, or begin flashing green.
 If a solid green light is present, this indicates that Compact ICE is powered on and ready to receive commands.
 If the light is flashing, Compact ICE is receiving power, but is not yet powered on and must be activated using the #PowerOn API command.
-The setting which controls whether Compact ICE boots immediately (Auto Turn On) can be configured via the #AutoPower True/False serial command. #AutoPower True will cause Compact ICE to boot immediately after receiving power from the power supply, giving the solid green light upon activation.
+The setting which controls whether Compact ICE boots immediately (Auto Turn On) can be configured via the #AutoPower <True/False> serial command, where <> denotes an argument and should not be included in the actual command . #AutoPower True will cause Compact ICE to boot immediately after receiving power from the power supply, giving the solid green light upon activation.